BuoyantIO/service-mesh-academy/observability/README.md

 # Observability with Linkerd

-This is the source directory for "Seeing the Invisble: Observability with Linkerd" presented on 18 August 2022.
+This is the source directory for "Seeing the Invisible: Observability with Linkerd" presented on 18 August 2022.
 In here you will find:

 - `steps.sh`, the [demo-magic] script driving most of the presentation
 - `create-cluster.sh`, a shell script to create a `k3d` cluster and prep it with [Linkerd], the [books] and [emojivoto] demo apps, and [Emissary-ingress] for the ingress
   - All of these things are installed mostly straight from the quickstart, except that we use `sed` to force everything to just one replica when installing Emissary. **DON'T** do that in production.

 To actually run the workshop: